What is SISSA Digital Library?

 This file will be considered the official version, it is temporarily unchangeable and will become accessible after your defence.

-However, after defending your thesis, you can add a revised edition at any time, clearly saving it as “Revised edition”.
-The former must be sent by e-mail to firstname.lastname@example.org
+However, after defending your thesis, you can send a revised edition in pdf format to email@example.com

 How can I self-archive my PhD thesis?